 Should I Have A 1000 Or A 500-Calorie Deficit When Training For Size And Strength?

 While you can gain muscle on a calorie deficit, a 500-calorie deficit may be better than a 1000-calorie deficit.
-Because you still need enough strength to help with weight lifting during your workout, a higher calorie deficit could interfere with this, making it harder for you to lift weights.
+Because you still need enough energy and strength to help with weight lifting during your workout, a greater calorie deficit could interfere with this, making it harder for you to lift weights.

 Is A 500-calorie Deficit The Same As A 500-Calorie Diet?